-The String prototype object is itself a String object (its [[Class]] is "String") whose value is an empty String.
+The String prototype object is itself a String object whose value is an empty String.
+The String prototype object has the [[IsString]] internal property.

 The value of the [[Prototype]] internal property of the String prototype object is the standard built-in Object prototype object (15.2.4).